Edventures with Kids

 • Dr. Seuss and his wife never had children.

-• Many of his books were written to teach children how to appreciate others, encourage kids to think & imagine and be aware of and change injustice.
+• Many of his books were written to teach children how to appreciate others, encourage kids to think & imagine, and help people to be aware of and change injustice in the world.

-You can find many more details about Dr. Seuss and his life at Seussville.
+You can find many more details about Dr. Seuss and his life at the Seussville website.

 Dr. Seuss Books